altayaydemir/altay-dot-wtf/data/books/show-your-work.md

 Find people who share the same values as you in a topic, and show the work to them before anyone else.

-They are your [scenius](/tags/scenius).
 Do what you can to nurture your relationship.

 ### Meet Up in Meatspace